-Reason for consideration by Wollongong Local Planning Panel
+Reason for consideration by Local Planning Panel

-The proposal has been referred to Local Planning Panel for advice pursuant to Council's Local Submissions Policy as the application is contentious development that has received greater than six unique submissions.
-The application received eight unique submissions during the notification period.
+The proposal has been referred to Local Planning Panel for advice pursuant to Council's Local Submissions Policy as the application is contentious development that has received more than six unique objections.
+The application received nine unique submissions during the notification period.